Gera1313/14-tech-blog/README.md

 April 6, 2024: Revisiting this project to fix all of the things wrong with it.

 April 23, 2024: Finished all of the fixes.
+Deploying to Heroku.

 ## Links